 Easy, peasy 100% deliciousness.

-How to roast chickpeas?
+How to roast chickpeas for salad?

 Roasting chickpeas is quite simple and easy, however there are a few tips to ensure your chickpeas are crispy after roasting!